laravel/docs/broadcasting.md

     Broadcast::channel('order.{order}', OrderChannel::class);

 Finally, you may place the authorization logic for your channel in the channel class' `join` method.
-This `join` method will house the same logic you would have typically placed in your channel authorization Closure.
+This `join` method will house the same logic you would have typically placed in your channel authorization closure.
 You may also take advantage of channel model binding:

     <?php